awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-cloudwatchmetrics.md

 ## EBS Volume Metrics<a name="es-managedomains-cloudwatchmetrics-master-ebs-metrics"></a>

-The `AWS/ES` namespace includes the following metrics for EBS volumes\.
+Amazon Elasticsearch Service provides the following metrics for EBS volumes\.

 | Metric | Description |